SRI LANKAN AUBERGINE CURRY

-The Aubergine curries in Sri Lanka were amongst our favourite dishes we experienced there – usually deep-fried, we’ve opted to bake the aubergine as it’s both healthier and helps to impart flavour with spices added.
-This is a stunning curry, perfect as one of a set in a thali-style meal or even better as a vegetarian main!
+The aubergine curries in Sri Lanka were amongst our favourite dishes we experienced there – usually deep-fried, we’ve opted to bake the aubergine as it’s both healthier and helps to impart flavour with spices added.
+This is a stunning vegan aubergine curry, perfect as one of a set in a thali-style meal or even better as a vegetarian or vegan main!

 2 Large Aubergines

 2 Small Tomatoes, roughly chopped